 “A dashboard is a visual display of the most important information needed to achieve one or more objectives; consolidated and arranged on a single screen so the information can be monitored at a glance.” – Stephen Few in “Dashboard Confusion”, Intelligent Enterprise magazine.

 Here’s all you need to know to avert the disastrous situation of failed dashboards.

-1. Make communication the number one priority
+1. Make communication, not good looks, your number one priority

 2. Modern dashboards must be Web-based